Point-Based Value Iteration for POMDPs with Neural Perception Mechanisms: Introduction

-Formal verification approaches for neuro-symbolic systems have been developed for the non-stochastic case~\cite{MEA-EB-PK-AL:20} and for stochastic multi-agent systems~\cite{YSD+22,nscsgs,kwiatkowska_et_al:LIPIcs.MFCS.2022.4} but under full observability.
-When the controller is data-driven which is a counterpart to the neural perception, the risk of the closed-loop stochastic systems is verified in \cite{MC-LL-RI-GJP:22}.
-Verified NN-based POMDP policies are synthesised in \cite{CJT20}, though only for the finite-state setting.
-Our focus in this paper is on {\em optimal} policy synthesis for neuro-symbolic systems, motivated by the need for such guarantees in safety-critical domains.
-To the best of our knowledge, our approach is the first value computation method for partially observable continuous-state neuro-symbolic systems.

 \startpara{Structure of the paper} The remainder of the paper is structured as follows.
-Section~\ref{background-sect} overviews the preliminaries of the POMDP framework.
+Section~\ref{background-sect} provides the relevant background material.
 Section~\ref{nspomdp-sect} proposes our model of neuro-symbolic POMDPs, together with its belief MDP, and gives an illustrative example.
 Section \ref{sec:value-iteration} introduces piecewise constant representations for functions in NS-POMDPs, and shows that they have a finite representation (P-PWLC) that ensures closure under the Bellman operator.
 A new value iteration (VI) algorithm is also proposed, and we prove the convexity and continuity of the value function.
 Section \ref{sec:HSVI} presents a new HSVI algorithm for NS-POMDPs, which uses P-PWLC functions and belief-value induced functions to approximate the value function from below and above, and considers two belief representations for the implementation.
-Section \ref{sec:case-study} presents a prototype implementation and experimental evaluation of our algorithm for solving and optimal strategy synthesis for NS-POMDPs on two case studies.
-Section \ref{sec:conclusions} concludes the paper.
+Section \ref{sec:case-study} presents a prototype implementation and experimental evaluation of our approach on two case studies. {\revise Section~\ref{rw-sect} discusses related work and} Section \ref{sec:conclusions} concludes the paper.
 To ease presentation, proofs of the theorems and lemmas have been placed in the Appendix.